ETFdb Logo

 • Foreign markets were all down for the week, with two exceptions.

-• Russia (RSX B+) was, again, the best performing country with a gain of 2.35%.
-(RSX B+) is up as much as 16.19% for the rolling month – by far the best performance.
+• Russia (RSX B) was, again, the best performing country with a gain of 2.35%.
+(RSX B) is up as much as 16.19% for the rolling month – by far the best performance.
 Russia has been bolstered by surging oil prices and further signs that its relations with the U.S. will improve considerably after Trump chose Rex Tillerson as his Secretary of State.
 Tillerson, the CEO of Exxon Mobil, is on very good terms with Russia’s President Vladimir Putin.

-• China (FXI A-) was, again, the worst performer this week, falling as much as 4.01%, as tensions in the region escalated.
+• China (FXI A) was, again, the worst performer this week, falling as much as 4.01%, as tensions in the region escalated.
 U.S. President-elect Trump continued to criticize the country and suggested the possibility of dumping the U.S.’s ‘One China’ policy.

-• For the rolling month, Brazil (EWZ B+) lost 2.98%, representing the worst performance.
+• For the rolling month, Brazil (EWZ A-) lost 2.98%, representing the worst performance.
 To find out more about ETFs exposed to particular countries, use our ETF Country Exposure Tool.
 Select a particular country from the world map and get a list of all ETFs with exposure to that country.

 Commodities Review